Ranga2904/Final_Nanodegree_Proj/README.md

 - encoding car model/make rather than dropping this column
 - averaging feature values to impute missing data rather than dropping those instances

+A .yaml file with environment details is uploaded to this repo.

 Below are snapshots of the RunDetails widget for AutoML and screenshots of the best model and run ID
 ###### RunDetails widget showing run details and progress
 ![RunDetails widget 1](https://github.com/Ranga2904/Final_Nanodegree_Proj/blob/main/Screenshot_1_AutoML_runs_1.png)